H1N1 Swine Flu - A Personal Account of Symptoms & Recovery Time

 H1N1 Swine Flu Symptoms - A Personal Viewpoint

-Last year talk about the H1N1 Swine Flu pandemic was everywhere, then it all died down and it seemed that this Flu Virus had fallen off the radar.
+Tthe H1N1 Swine Flu pandemic originally broke out in the Summer of 2009, then cases died down and it seemed that this Flu Virus had fallen off the radar.
 Unfortunately, it seems that H1N1 is back and possibly stronger than in previous years.
 We've all seen a list of possible symptoms of the H1N1 virus, but what is it actually like to have swine flu, what is the incubation period, how long does it take to recover and what is the H1N1 symptom progression?
 I'm sharing mine and my families' experience of swine flu symptoms and recovery to try to answer these questions for you.

 I've been updating this article from the first day I came down with swine flu to try and impart a more personalised view of the experience.
 (You'll find the updates at the bottom of the article.)The media has provided the hard facts but seems to have ignored the human side of the pandemic, so my aim is to address this imbalance and to give you, the reader, another perspective.

 I'm sitting here with my limbs aching, a very sore throat, a swollen epiglottis, a temperature of 102, chills, extreme sweating, head ache, snotty nose and pain in my joints.
 I'm feeling weak, drowsy and tired and it hurts to move.
 I'm not sure I agree with the media's and governments description of this virus as a mild illness with mild symptoms - I haven't felt this ill since the last time I had flu in 1995.

 I've been asleep on and off all day.
 Some other symptoms I've noticed are frequent urination (God, it's hard to get up them stairs!), numbness in my fingertips, an inability to lay still, waking frequently in the night and pain in my sinuses.